mauno-j-ronkko/sharkC64/docs/ide/cli-running.md

    ```
    C:\APP\GTK3VICE-3.7-win64
    ```
-4. Check where the compiled sharkC64 program is in the folder structure:
+4. Check that the compiled sharkC64 program is in the folder structure:
    ```
    C:\SHARKC64
    |